- Overview: United Kingdom (UK)

 If charges are brought against you for wrongful termination, you will have to prove that:

 - there was a valid reason for dismissal

 - your actions were fair and reasonable

-- your behavior was consistent with treatment of other employees
+- your behaviour was consistent with the treatment of other employees

 - you thoroughly investigated the circumstances prior to dismissal

 Inappropriate termination of an employment agreement can result in prosecution and serious fines and penalties.

 Partnering with Acumen International can help you avoid legal troubles associated with employee termination in the UK, saving you time and money and sparing your company from irreparable damage to its reputation as a global employer.

 Notice Periods in the UK